-On top of that, spring also sees the blossoming of a number of other colorful flowers all around the museum, in the forest area, and in the houses' gardens.
+On top of that, spring also sees the blossoming of a number of other colorful flowers all around the museum, in the forest area, and the houses' gardens.

-Beautiful red Amaryllis paint the Grass Field Zone of the museum red, while in mid-august, by the Ueno Fire Department Watch Tower Upper Section you'll see a bunch of tall, white Lilies popping out.
+Beautiful red Amaryllis paint the Grass Field Zone of the museum red, while in mid-august, by the Ueno Fire Department Watch Tower Upper Section, you'll see a bunch of tall, white Lilies popping out.

-In winter, the park becomes quieter and relaxing.
+In winter, the park becomes quieter and more relaxing.
 While you can't expect trees, or flowers blooming during the coldest months, if you visit in late February, you'll be able to enjoy the beautiful plum trees blooming.

 Edo-Tokyo Open Air Architectural Museum Access and other information

-The Edo-Tokyo Open Air Architectural museum is located in the western part of Koganei Park, Koganei City, 25 minutes west of Tokyo's Shinjuku Station by train.
+The Edo-Tokyo Open Air Architectural Museum is located in the western part of Koganei Park, Koganei City, 25 minutes west of Tokyo's Shinjuku Station by train.

 Musashi-Koganei Station (Chuo Line).
-Easiest access to museum from JR Musashi-koganei Station is by Seibu bus #21
+Easiest access to the museum from JR Musashi-koganei Station is by Seibu bus #21

 April-September: 09:30am - 05:30pm